frojasg1/pattern_to_string_list_for_algebraic_notation_chess_moves/README.md

       </block>
 ```

   * particular_values.
-The idea is defining the not defined block value at default_values xml file, or defining other values which override the default_values.
+The idea is defining the not defined block value at default_values xml file, or defining other values which will override the default_values.

     * Example-1: (for figurine algebraic notation)
 ```